Leopold Sulerzhitsky

+Biography

 A native of Zhitomir, Sulerzhitsky pursued study of the visual arts in Kiev.
-As a schoolboy he was involved in decorating St Volodymyr's Cathedral, working under the likes of Mikhail Vrubel and Viktor Vasnetsov.
+As a schoolboy, he was involved in decorating the Cathedral of Saint Vladimir in Kiev, working under the likes of Mikhail Vrubel and Viktor Vasnetsov.
 In 1890 he joined the Stroganov Art School in Moscow but dropped out four years later, due to his "anti-government escapades."
 Sulerzhitsky, always a colourful personality, turned his attention to theatre and soon became a fixture of Moscow artistic life.